BritishHumor/ProjectJump-PlutoIW5/README.md

 These few changes set about a fun little game that we played for hours, before realising how much potential it had.

 # What does it do?
 Fly like you've never flown before!
-Stab like you're on several Class-A drugs&ast;!
+Stab like you're on several Class-A drugs\*!
 Project Jump throws conventional weapons out of the window and increases your knife range spectacularily, enabling you to stap people from across the map.

 Project Jump adjusts:
 * **Gravity** - Reduced to 200 from 800.
 Makes you fly like you've just downed 12 cans of Red Bull.
 * **Jump Height** - Increased to 800.
 You are now a certified **J u m p y B o i™**.
-* **Melee Distance** - Increased to 10000000.
-Yep, 10000000.
+* **Melee Distance** - Increased to 10,000,000.
+Yep, 10,000,000.

 # Installation